Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

 ### DateTime

-`DateTime` and refined `DateOnly` (non-casting from the first) are error-prone, awkward and limited.
+`DateTime` and refined `DateOnly` (non-casting from the first) are error-prone, awkward, and limited.
-Ironically you may specify a date close to the year 9999 (when only regular astronomical events can be predicted that precise) but not a recorded one before [Common Era](https://en.wikipedia.org/wiki/Common_Era)<sup>🔗</sup>.
+Ironically, you may specify a date close to the year 9999 (when only regular astronomical events can be predicted that precisely) but not a recorded one before [Common Era](https://en.wikipedia.org/wiki/Common_Era)<sup>🔗</sup>.

 Ambiguous order and `int` input of year/month/day allows nonsense values, which only the running code may or may not detect (_viz_. a bad bug).<sup>🐛</sup>.